1956 World Series

 The Yankees won the series in seven games, capturing their 17th championship.
 Brooklyn won Games 1 and 2, but New York pitchers threw five consecutive complete games (Games 3–7) to cap off the comeback.
-The highlight was Don Larsen's perfect game in Game 5.
-Larsen was named the Series MVP for his achievement.
+The highlight was Don Larsen's perfect game in Game 5, during which he struck out seven batters.
+Despite his shaky start in Game 2, in which he allowed four unearned runs off one hit, Larsen was named the Series MVP for his perfect game.
 The Dodgers scored 19 runs in the first two games, but only six in the remaining five games, with just one in the final three games.

 This was the last World Series to date not to have scheduled off days (although Game 2 was postponed a day due to rain).

 As of March 2020, four original television broadcasts from this series (Game 2 partial, Games 3 and 5 complete, Game 7 partial) had been released on DVD.